RLSP suffers a split ahead of speculated return to NDA, merger | Politics

 Tejashwi Yadav, the young but wily opposition leader who had an axe to grind against Kushwaha ever since he deserted the Grand Alliance helmed by RJD just ahead of the assembly polls, took the opportunity to vent some spleen.

+Anand also asserted that the RLSP was ''intact and parties do not come apart as a result of desertions by some foot soldiers''.

-A former protg of Nitish Kumar, Kushwaha had quit the JD(U) in 2013 to float his own outfit and aligned with the NDA in the 2014 general elections which the Bihar chief minister had contested while remaining outside the BJP-led coalition.
+A former protg of Nitish Kumar, Kushwaha had quit the JD(U) in 2013 to float his own outfit and aligned with the NDA in the 2014 general elections which the Bihar Chief Minister has contested while remaining outside the BJP-led coalition.

-After Kumars return to the NDA in 2017, Kushwaha was understood to have grown anxious about his possible loss of clout in the coalition and the RJD-Congress combine, having weaned away HAM president and former chief minister Jitan Ram Manjhi, begun holding out olive branches to the RLSP supremo.
+After Kumars return to the NDA in 2017, Kushwaha was understood to have grown anxious about his possible loss of clout in the coalition and the RJD-Congress combine, which had already weaned away HAM president and former Chief Minister Jitan Ram Manjhi, begun holding out olive branches to the RLSP supremo.

-Kushwahas exit from the NDA, which also made him give up the ministerial post, materialised a couple of months before schedule for the 2019 Lok Sabha polls was announced.
+Kushwahas exit from the NDA, which also made him give up the ministerial post, finalized a couple of months before schedule for the 2019 Lok Sabha polls was announced.

 A change of mind took place for Kushwaha in the run up to the assembly elections last year when Manjhi returned to the NDA, patching up with Kumar.